mobilecoinfoundation/mobilecoin/README.md

     Please see [`fog`](./fog), [`android-bindings`](./android-bindings), and [`libmobilecoin`](./libmobilecoin), to see how the balance checking and transaction building process works on mobile devices that don't sync the ledger.

+    Please see also the MobileCoin [Android](https://github.com/mobilecoinofficial/android-sdk/) and [iOS](https://github.com/mobilecoinofficial/MobileCoin-Swift) SDKs, which can be integrated into your app to enable MobileCoin payments.

 1. Will I need to put my keys on a remote server to scan the blockchain for incoming transactions?

     Keys will never leave your mobile device.
-This is a challenging problem and we are very excited to share a good overview of our solution soon.
+For more details on how this works, please see the [MobileCoin Fog README](./fog).

 ## Support